 Hand lifted hats arrest equine attention,

 hooves tamp turf, shit spoils any pretension,

-picture perfect snap, impatient tails wave;
+impatient tails wave, picture perfect snap,

 Bored horses peek over worn half doors,

-verbless horses whinny, primal urges gnaw,
+verbless they whinny, primal urges gnaw;

-dark cobbled corridors, dung plaster-pasted,
+dark cobbled corridors, cobbles dung-pasted,

 straw bales, oaten scent, hay almost tasted….